“Older people make good grandparents, no matter how they were as parents.”

 “You were also quiet when younger.
 That doesn’t mean you were unhappy”

-Made in 2007, it is an easily forgettable film.
-Maybe, because it has no inherent urgency, but it may be most enjoyed if the viewer is also in a similar state of mind.
+A Thousand Years of Good Prayers might be deemed as an easily forgettable film.
+Maybe, because it has no inherent urgency, but it could be perfectly enjoyed if the viewer is also in a similar state of mind.
 It reveals no ground-breaking secrets about relationships, but it succeeds in hinting at a sad truth: people create joyous spaces of their own together, and then move out of them, often scarring one another, to create other spaces with other people.
 No one is at fault here.
 We are built like that.